IkigaiSense/vita-hw/README.md

 ## Vita Hardware

-Vita is based a nRF52840 module by Raytac.
-The first prototype is manual assembled.
+Vita is based on an nRF52840 module from Raytac.
+The first prototype is manually assembled.
 It seems OK after flashing the UF2 bootloader to it with BMP.

 ## Adafruit nRF bootloader